Freshwater-class ferry: New ferries announced

 On 9 January 1978, the traditional three-ship Manly Ferry timetable was reintroduced.
 The service was operated with Baragoola (1922), North Head (1913) and either Lady Wakehurst or Lady Northcott.
 However, the modified Lady-class ships were not good substitutes for the two older vessels, as the newer Lady ferries were too small and too slow for the Manly service.
 Particularly, the Lady-class ships were barely able to keep to the published timetable in peak hours.
-Following the return of the Labor Government at the State Election on 7 October 1978, the Labor Party's Alan Stewart became the Member for Manly.
-This provided a fresh political impetus for the State Labor administration to order the new Manly ferries.
+Following the return of the Labor government at the state election on 7 October 1978, the Labor Party's Alan Stewart became the member for Manly.
+This provided a fresh political impetus for the state Labor administration to order the new Manly ferries.

 Steelwork for Freshwater was laid down at the State Dockyard on 31 October 1980.
 Strike actions delayed completion until June 1982.
 The ferry terminals at Circular Quay and Manly were substantially modified to accommodate the larger ferries, including the installation of wide height-adjustable two-level hydraulic ramps.
 Additionally a new bus-interchange was built in the wharf forecourt at Manly.

-Proposed Retirement 2021–2023
+Proposed retirement 2021–2023

 Queenscliffs final trip to Manly before her previously planned retirement.
 However, the ship has since been given a major overhaul and returned to service.

 There were plans to replace the Freshwater-class ferries with three new Emerald-class catamaran ferries in 2021.
-In November 2020, the then-Minister for Transport Andrew Constance announced that when the new ferries are put into operation, Collaroy would be retained in service until at least 2023 for weekend operation.
-On 14 January 2021 it was announced that Freshwater will also be retained for future services.
+In November 2020, transport minister Andrew Constance announced that, when the new ferries were put into operation, Collaroy would be retained in service until at least 2023 for weekend operation.
+On 14 January 2021 it was announced that Freshwater would also be retained for future services.
 Queenscliff was retired on 13 October 2021, not long after the new Emerald-class vessels began operating.
 Queenscliff had been in service for 38 years, just over half the time that the previous Binngarra-class vessels had operated (63 years).
 On 10 December 2021, it was announced that Narrabeen would get an engine rebuild.
 She had been in storage since June of that year as her engine hours had expired and the engines needed a major overhaul.
 As of January 2022, the old engines had been dismantled as part of commencing work on the overhaul.
 On 13 June 2022 it was announced that Collaroy would be retired and replaced with Queenscliff instead.
 Along with this it was also announced that Narrabeens engine rebuild had been cancelled.

 On 27 September 2023, Collaroy was retired and next day was moved to Cockatoo Island.
 Her last arrival into Circular Quay involved a ceremonious horn battle between Collaroy and the other vessels before she dropped off her final load and returned to Balmain.
 The following day she was moved to Cockatoo Island, alongside Narrabeen, for long-term storage.